Battle of Baltimore

-The Battle of Baltimore (September 12–15, 1814) was a sea/land battle fought between British invaders and American defenders in the War of 1812.
-American forces repulsed sea and land invasions off the busy port city of Baltimore, Maryland, and killed the commander of the invading British forces.
+The Battle of Baltimore took place between British and American forces on September 12–14, 1814, during the War of 1812.
+Defending American forces repulsed sea and land invasions off the busy port city of Baltimore, Maryland, by British forces.

 The British and Americans first met at the Battle of North Point.
-Though the Americans retreated, the battle was a successful delaying action that inflicted heavy casualties on the British, halted their advance, and consequently allowed the defenders at Baltimore to prepare for an attack properly.
+Though the Americans were defeated and forced to retreat, the battle was a successful delaying action that inflicted significant casualties on the British, halted their advance, and allowed the defenders at Baltimore to prepare for an attack.

-The resistance of Baltimore's Fort McHenry during bombardment by the Royal Navy inspired Francis Scott Key to compose the poem "Defence of Fort McHenry," which later became the lyrics for "The Star-Spangled Banner," the national anthem of the United States.
+The resistance of Baltimore's Fort McHenry during bombardment by the Royal Navy inspired Francis Scott Key to compose the poem "Defence of Fort M'Henry", which later became the lyrics for "The Star-Spangled Banner," the national anthem of the United States.

-Future US President James Buchanan served as a private in the defense of Baltimore.
+Future U.S. president James Buchanan served as a private in the defense of Baltimore.

 Background

-Until April 1814, Britain was at war against Napoleonic France, which limited British war aims in America.
+Until April 1814, Great Britain was at war against Napoleonic France, which limited British war aims in North America.
 Meanwhile, the British primarily used a defensive strategy and repelled American invasions of the Provinces of Upper and Lower Canada.
-The Americans gained naval control over Lake Erie in 1813 and seized parts of western Ontario.
-In the Mississippi Territory, in an area in modern central Alabama General Andrew Jackson destroyed the military strength of the Creek nation at the Battle of Horseshoe Bend in 1814.
+The Americans gained naval control over Lake Erie in 1813 and seized parts of western Lower Canada.
+In the Mississippi Territory, in an area in modern central Alabama, General Andrew Jackson destroyed the military strength of the Creek nation at the Battle of Horseshoe Bend in 1814.

-Although Great Britain was unwilling to draw military forces from the war with France, it still enjoyed a naval superiority on the ocean, and vessels of North America and West Indies Squadron, based at Bermuda, blockaded American ports on the Atlantic throughout the war, strangling the American economy.
-Initially, the north-eastern ports were spared this blockade as public sentiments in New York and New England were against the war.
-The Royal Navy and Royal Marines also occupied American coastal islands and landed military forces for raids along the coast, especially around the Chesapeake Bay, encouraging enslaved blacks to defect to the Crown and recruiting them into the Corps of Colonial Marines.
+Although Great Britain was unwilling to draw military forces from the war with France, it still enjoyed a naval superiority on the ocean, and vessels of North America and West Indies Squadron, based at Bermuda, blockaded American ports on the Atlantic coast throughout the war, strangling the American economy.
+Initially, the northeastern ports were spared this blockade as public sentiments in New York and New England were against the war.
+The Royal Navy and Royal Marines also occupied American coastal islands and landed military forces for raids along the coast, especially around the Chesapeake Bay, encouraging enslaved Blacks to defect to the Great Britain and recruiting them into the Corps of Colonial Marines.

-Following the defeat of Napoleon in the spring of 1814, the British adopted a more aggressive strategy, intended to compel the United States to negotiate a peace that restored the pre-war status quo.
+Following the defeat of Napoleon in early 1814, the British adopted a more aggressive strategy, intended to compel the United States to negotiate a peace that restored the pre-war status quo.
 Thousands of seasoned British soldiers were deployed to British North America.
 Most went to the Canadas to re-enforce the defenders.
 The British Army, Canadian militias, and their First Nations allies drove the American invaders back into the United States.
 Without naval control of the Great Lakes they were unable to receive supplies, resulting in the British failure to capture Plattsburgh in the Second Battle of Lake Champlain and their withdrawal from US territory.